MINIMALIST GOALS TO SIMPLIFY YOUR LIFE THIS YEAR

 Alternatively, as we’ll look at in this article, you could set some minimalist goals to simplify your life this year and see how you get on, step by step.

-There’s a free printable worksheet you can get too to help define your priorities and set goals accordingly.
+There’s a free Goal-Setting Workbook you can get too to help define your priorities and set goals accordingly.

 MINIMALIST GOAL SETTING